Introduction to MVC

 - There is no need to type the code again.
 Thus it enables Reusability.

-- If there are any modifications, then there is no need to edit the entire code of the application.
+- If there are any modifications, then there is no need to edit the application’s entire code.

-- It helps in better maintenance of the application.
+- It helps in the better maintenance of the application.

 - The most important thing we can do with MVC is an abstraction of logic from View.